 The next festival is just around the corner, a lot of people contact us asking various questions about the event so we decided to create a detailed guide for the 2018 Rose Festival in Kazanlak, Bulgaria.

-If there is something we missed, don’t hesitate to tell us, we want to improve!
+If there is something we missed, don’t hesitate to ask in the comments below or our Facebook page!

 Table of Contents